-There were, however, a number of limitations in using these neural network techniques.
+There are, however, a number of limitations in using these ANN techniques.
 The first is the limitation of these methods to provide or determine the location and extent of the structural damage.
-Further research in these neural networks will explore the combining of these techniques with data condensation methods to assist identifying the location and ultimately the extent of the structural damage.
-Another limitation is the software's inability to run "real-time".
-Current efforts are under way to rewrite the codes in order to increase their computational speed.
-Some additional research will focus on the sensitivity of these neural networks to boundary conditions.
-Studies will be done to assess the effects that changing test configurations might have on the neural network results.
+Further research in these ANNs will explore the combining of these techniques with data condensation methods to assist identifying the location and ultimately the extent of the structural damage.
+Some additional research will focus on the sensitivity of these ANNs to boundary conditions.
+Studies will be done to assess the effects that changing test configurations might have on the ANN results.